NTU-ToolmenLab/LabServer_monitor/README.md

 remove `scan_calibration_download` and `device_redial` in snmp.yml(output yaml file).

 then test it `docker run -it --rm -p 9116:9116 -v $PWD/snmp.yml:/etc/snmp_exporter/snmp.yml prom/snmp-exporter`

+## NUT
+To share the ups status to synology NAS.

+Modify `ups/ups.conf` and `k8s/nut.yml` to set your server ip where ups usb connected to.

+Then, run it `kubectl create -f k8s/nut.yml`.

 ### Prometheus and grafana
 Using helm to install `promethus` and `grafana`.